zurichat/zc_plugin_channels/README.md

 ---

+## **Reference**
+- Slack
+- Discord

+---

 ## **Project Description**

-The Channel Plugin is a part of the Zuri Chat Project which is a clone of the Slack Repository.
+The Channel Plugin is a feature that helps users create spaces for conversation and communication on zuri.chat.
+Users can also create sub tags in the channels option where other things can be done, ranging from game nights, football banter, random, announcement and so much more.
 This adds the feature of having organized conversations in dedicated spaces called channels.

 **_Benefits of Channels :_**